- Fulbright Awards

 • Become an ambassador for studying in the United Kingdom, and for the prestigious internationally renowned King’s College London.

-The King’s College London Summer School offers a diverse and innovative range of exciting courses.
-Located in the very heart of London the courses have a strong academic focus and using ‘London as a classroom’, students are exposed to a wealth of history and culture through museums, galleries and tours in what is arguably one of the world’s most cosmopolitan and diverse cities.
+The King’s College London Undergraduate Summer School offers a diverse and innovative range of exciting modules.
+Located in the very heart of London the modules have a strong academic focus and using ‘London as a classroom’, students are exposed to a wealth of history and culture through museums, galleries and tours in what is arguably one of the world’s most cosmopolitan and diverse cities.

-Please note that all Summer School modules and course excursions are subject to availability and interest and therefore changes may be made to the 2015 programme.
+Please note that all Undergraduate Summer School modules and course excursions are subject to availability and interest and therefore changes may be made to the 2016 programme.

 It is up to the home institution to decide whether credit is awarded as credits are not printed on the King's Summer School transcripts.
-However, King's College is happy to offer advice to institutions if necessary and provide them with the course outline.
-A three week Summer School module consists of 45 contact hours.
-As a general guideline, our Summer School courses involve learning time equivalent to courses worth 3-4 credits in the US system and 7.5 ECTS in the European system.
+However, King's College is happy to offer advice to institutions if necessary and provide them with the module outline.
+A three week Undergraduate Summer School module consists of 45 contact hours.
+As a general guideline, our Undergraduate Summer School modules involve learning time equivalent to courses worth 3-4 credits in the US system and 7.5 ECTS in the European system.

 The majority of the participant costs will be covered.
 This includes: